frankie-mceyes/SpiderVacuum/README.md

 * Can send packets through TOR network
 * A customizable timeout
   * If the inserted timeout is less than 3 seconds and the TOR setting is enabled, there could be an abnormal amount of false negatives, due to the TOR network nature, so a warning message will be shown to confirm the inserted value
-* A stealth feature, which will wait for the amount of seconds specified between each request, to avoid IDS problems
+* A stealth feature, which will wait for the amount of seconds specified between each request, to avoid IDS/flooding issues
   * If the TOR settings is enabled, there will be no stealth, due to the nature of the TOR network nature
 * A countdown of pending URLs
 * The spider just checks the HTTP status code of the web page, so there's no check on the **content** of the page